TheClimateCorporation/mandoline/README.md

 multi-dimensional) array of homogeneous type that is defined on zero or more dimensions.
 Multiple variables can share dimensions.

-To create a Mandoline dataset, you need to provide
+To create a Mandoline dataset, you need to provide:

 1. a *metadata map* that defines the structure of the dataset, and
 2. *slabs* that contain array values to populate the variables